 Is there a formal RFP process for the contractor as well?

 Any TSPs responding to the RFP are responsible for their own procurement processes.

 Why an RFPQ?
 Do we have to participate in this stage of the process?

-- establish critical network standards and eligibility criteria for building the SWIFT network
+- Establish critical network standards and eligibility criteria for building the SWIFT network

 The location and amount of fibre-optic infrastructure built in each community will be determined by the final overall design of the project, as informed by the RFPQ process.
-The final proposed project design will be released through RFP in late 2017 and confirmed when Telecom Service Providers are selected to build out the project.
+The final proposed project design will be released through RFP and confirmed when Telecom Service Providers are selected to build out the project.